 “What is the definition of digital strategy, anyway?”, a client once asked me during a conference call meeting.
 In front of 15 people.
 Luckily, I like to debate things like this with my incredibly geeky friends, so I wasn’t entirely at a loss for an answer.
 But it’s one thing to know something and another to articulate your knowledge of it.
-So I stammered a fairly unsatisfactory definition of digital strategy, went home, and started improving on it.
+So I stammered a fairly unsatisfactory definition of digital strategy, walked home cringing, and started improving on it.

-On much reflection, here’s what I think a digital strategy is:
+On much reflection (I’ve revised this 70+ times since 2012), here’s what I think a digital strategy is:

 A set of ideas which inspire a move to a lasting position of advantage through digital thinking.